antoniolruiz/InsideTheOffice/README.md

 # InsideTheOffice
 R project.
 Exploratory data analysis and visualizations from The Office series (NBC).
-Final project for the EDAV class.
-(Columbia University, Fall 2018).
+Final project for the EDAV class (Columbia University, Fall 2018).